tbedford/Notes/ndp-local.md

 * This assumes you have Git installed and running
 * Also assumes you have brew installed and running
 * Assumes you have cloned NDP locally
+* Assumes you are running on a Mac (tweaks required if not)

 ## Install your bits